Ray Mancini vs. Bobby Chacon: Bobby Chacon

 Chacon set a torrid pace as a professional fighter, building a record of 18–0 with 16 wins by knockout as well as a considerable fan base, before facing former world Bantamweight champion Chucho Castillo on April 28, 1973, at the Inglewood Forum, Chacon defeating Castillo by tenth-round knockout.
 This win set up a match against arch-rival Ruben Olivares.

 The first of three fights between Chacon and former world Bantamweight and Featherweight (and also future, in the Featherweights) champion Olivares took place on June 23, 1973, at the Inglewood Forum and was contested for Olivares' regional, NABF Featherweight title.
 Olivares had won 71, lost 3 and drawn (tied) 1 of his 75 professional boxing fights.
 Olivares inflicted Chacon's first loss as a professional boxer by beating the Californian by a ninth-round technical knockout.

 Chacon got back on the winning columns with four consecutive knockout victories before a widely awaited-for match-up with cross-town rival, undefeated, 23-0 hard-punching Danny "Little Red" Lopez was set-up, this time at the Los Angeles Sports Arena in Los Angeles, on May 24, 1974.
 Chacon dominated Lopez, building leads of four rounds (on two of the judges' scorecards) and five rounds on the other scorecard before stopping the Utah native but California residing Lopez in round nine.

 The win versus WBC world-ranked Lopez, himself a future WBC world Featherweight champion, made Chacon a challenger for the WBC world Featherweight title, which at that time was vacant, and for which Chacon fought versus Venezuela's Alfredo Marcano.
 Chacon became a world champion for the first time when he stopped Marcano,a former WBA world Jr. Lightweight champion who was 43-9-3 in 55 contests, in nine rounds at the Olympic Auditorium in Los Angeles, September 7, 1974.

 Chacon defended the WBC world Featherweight championship successfully once before facing Olivares in a rematch on June 20, 1975, at the Inglewood Forum.
 Once again, Olivares, by then 79-5-1 in 85 previous fights, proved to be Chacon's better by dropping the defending champion twice in the second round before the contest was stopped in that round.

 Chacon next beat Fel Clemente before the beginning of his four fight rivalry with Rafael "Bazooka" Limon.
-On December 7, 1975, Chacon first faced future two time WBC world Jr. Lightweight champion Limon in what also constituted Chacon's first fight abroad, held at the Plaza de Toros Calafia in Mexicali, Mexico.
-Limon outpointed Chacon over ten rounds, winning (Limon) by a ten rounds unanimous judges' decision.
+On December 7, 1975, Chacon first faced future two time WBC world Jr. Lightweight champion Limón in what also constituted Chacon's first fight abroad, held at the Plaza de Toros Calafia in Mexicali, Mexico.
+Limon outpointed Chacon over ten rounds, winning (Limón) by a ten rounds unanimous judges' decision.